exograd/erl-term/README.md

 # Project
-This repository contains utilities to work with UNIX terminals.
+This repository contains utilities to work with ECMA-48 terminals.

 # Contact
 If you find a bug or have any question, feel free to open a GitHub issue or to